EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 Do your own research refering to trusted sources and question anything that appears odd!
 Never use any code you do not understand.

 If you are using my code and you made it this far, great!
-Thank you for tking the time and I hope you found what you were looking for.
+Thank you for taking the time and I hope you found what you were looking for.